DioxusLabs/components/preview/src/components/toast/docs.md

 The Toast component is used to display brief messages to the user, typically for notifications or alerts.
+The toast messages can be focused with the keyboard with the `f6` key.

 ## Component Structure